Corecii/Roblox-VS-Code-Output-Sync/README.md

 * The Roblox-side plugin does not quit if the VS Code-side server goes down.
 It will warn you about logging failures until you toggle it off manually.

 ## Release Notes

+## 0.1.0

+Output is now uploaded as chunks of characters instead of individual lines.
+Output that would be too large to upload in one request is now split into multiple requests.

+If the Roblox plugin or VS Code extension detects that its counterpart is outdated, then it will inform you that there is an update.

+Added icons.

 ## 0.0.3